 What is the opportunity?

-Erasmus+ offers the opportunity for providers of vocational education and training (VET) and other organisations active in the field of VET to organise learning mobility activities for VET learners and staff.
+Erasmus+ offers the opportunity to schools and other organisations active in the field of school education to organise learning mobility activities for school pupils and staff.

 How does it work?

-VET providers and other organisations active in vocational education and training can apply for funding in two ways:
+Schools and other organisations active in the school education field can apply for funding in two ways:

 - Short-term projects: applicant organisations can organise various mobility activities over a period of six to eighteen months.
 Short-term projects are the best choice for organisations trying Erasmus+ for the first time, or for those that wish to organise only a limited number of activities.

-Accredited projects: open only to organisations holding an Erasmus accreditation in the field of vocational education and training.
+- Accredited projects: open only to organisations holding an Erasmus accreditation in the field of school education.
 This special funding strand allows accredited organisations to regularly receive funding for mobility activities that contribute to the gradual implementation of their Erasmus Plan.